malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 ## Calculating Goal Value

-So, finally, we have the following generative model as an illustration of the value of attempting a particular goal for a particular length of time, as measured from "now".
+So, finally, we have the following generative model of value across multiple goals and time-frames.
+Within the set of goal + time-frame options, the chosen option should be the one with the highest value.

 ![goal-value2](files/Autonomous-monitoring-and-control-goal-value2.png)